-- MARTINS in no way endorses or guarantees the performance of any product or service promoted by any users of any List and shall not be quoted directly or by implication, as doing so.
+- MARTINS in no way endorses or guarantees the performance of any product or service promoted by any users of any Database and shall not be quoted directly or by implication, as doing so.

-- The User will indemnify MARTINS in respect of all actions, proceedings, and claims which may be brought against MARTINS arising from any breach by the User of the provisions of this agreement limited to the amount paid by the User to MARTINS for the List, and reduced to the extent that MARTINS contributed to such breach.
+- The User will indemnify MARTINS in respect of all actions, proceedings, and claims which may be brought against MARTINS arising from any breach by the User of the provisions of this agreement limited to the amount paid by the User to MARTINS for the Database, and reduced to the extent that MARTINS contributed to such breach.

 - This agreement is governed by and subject to New Zealand law.
 The agreement will be construed in accordance with New Zealand law.
 The User and MARTINS agree to the non-exclusive jurisdiction of the New Zealand Courts in respect of any dispute or other matter arising in connection with this agreement.

 - Data is for in-house use only and not for resale to a third party (unless by prior arrangement).

 - Any overdue invoices will incur costs we or our agents incur in recovering monies owed, including any relevant bank charges and costs, commissions and legal costs.

 In terms of the Unsolicited Electronic Messages Act 2007, there are three types of Consent to be able to send a "Commercial Message".

 - Inferred Consent - this is based on the fact that you have a prior business relationship - i.e. they are an existing customer